 (1) Strong Assets.
 As of the writing of this blog, the recommendation is that you have a net-worth of 750K and up.
 The reason is because you have to have enough money to reposition 100K or so (per person) into these products.
 At 750K, a couple repositioning 100K each, would see their net worth drop to around 550K.
 It is much harder to produce enough return on that investment to keep the lights on, milk in the fridge and all your other life expenses.
 This is why the recommendation is 750K …and up!
 However, one savvy way to do this is to exchange an existing whole/ universal life product for one of these newer hybrids.
-Or…if you have an older annuity, you can refresh that annuity to one of these and get your benefits out of the annuity tax free.
+Or…if you have an older annuity that has significant gains in it, you can refresh that annuity to one of these and get your benefits out of the annuity tax free.
 This is where a knowledgeable agent can be really helpful in identifying the least expensive way to fund this solution.

 Traditional Policies work like your homeowners or car insurance — if you never need them, the premium is gone.
 There is usually no cash value or value to heirs – though you can sometimes build in a feature called “return of premium” that will provide a value to heirs if you never use the policy.
 The main advantage of this type of policy is they pay more for your care down the years because you can build the inflation guard in up front.
 Done right, a policy that pays 80% of the cost today will still pay 80% of the cost down the years.
 Secondly, their costs are usually substantially lower than their hybrid counterparts.
-Today a couple in their 50s might invest 60K in premium in a policy over the lifetime of ownership.
+Today a couple in their 50s might invest 70K in premium in a policy over the lifetime of ownership for both combined.
 Compared to 100K per person in the hybrids, these are much more cost affordable.